Last updated on April 14th, 2023

 What is the best roof for a garage?

 The best roof for a garage will all depend on your priorities.
-If your priority is reducing your new garage cost, you can’t get cheaper than a flat bitumen felt roof, which will generally come in at £50 per m².
+If your priority is reducing your new garage cost, a flat bitumen felt roof will be the most cost effective option at around £40 - £60 per m².
 The downside of this roof type, however, is that bitumen degrades when it’s exposed to water and sunlight, causing it to crack over time and allow water to leak onto the timber underneath.

 Di Edington